pivotal-cf/docs-pks/nsxt-certs-rotate.hbs.md

 owner: PKS-NSXT
 ---

-This topic describes how to list and rotate TLS certificates for Kubernetes clusters provisioned by VMware Tanzu Kubernetes Grid Integrated Edition (TKGI).
+This topic describes how to list and rotate TLS certificates for Kubernetes clusters provisioned by {{  vars.product_full }} ({{ vars.product_short }}).

 ##<a id='about'></a> About NSX Certificate Rotation for Kubernetes Clusters Provisioned by TKGI

 You can use the TKGI CLI to rotate the certificates for the NSX load balancer and the certificate for the NSX Principal Identity for the NSX Manager for the specified Kubernetes cluster provisioned by TKGI.
 To rotate other cluster certificates using the TKGI CLI, see [Rotate Kubernetes Cluster Certificates](./rotate-cluster-certificates.html).

 <p class="note warning"><strong> WARNING:</strong> During NSX TLS certificate rotation, the system will update the Principal Identity certificate to access the NSX Manager API (for the specified TKGI cluster instance).
 The rotation process will impact network related operations (for the specified TKGI cluster instance), but will not impact existing cluster workloads.</p>